 Raising Awareness, Engaging Stakeholders and Improving Practice

-Hotels need practical tools to not only improve their own sustainability practices, but also to effectively communicate with and engage others (staff, suppliers, customers, shareholders) in concrete sustainability actions.
+Hotels need practical tools to not only improve their own sustainability practices, but also to effectively communicate with and engage others (staff, suppliers, customers, shareholders, community members) in concrete sustainability actions.

 One such tool, for hotels and other businesses, is "credible, independent sustainability certifications", which will help ensure that sustainability claims are based on verified facts, and not just aspirational stories.